 Applications

 One place in which implicit memory and priming have long drawn interest is in marketing and advertising.
 Why do companies like Coca-Cola or McDonalds advertise all the time?
 Hasn’t everyone heard of them by now?
 One reason is that they want to prime the public’s memory, to have their brands on people’s minds without people necessarily knowing it.
-From their perspective, the advertising is worth it if the target audience and their products cross paths coincidentally and priming pushes the audience’s behavior in their direction. s
+From their perspective, the advertising is worth it if the target audience and their products cross paths coincidentally and priming pushes the audience’s behavior in their direction.

+By automatically forming associations to what a person already knows, priming is also thought to play an important role in the ability to comprehend new information and subjects.
+It is therefore important for researchers to investigate conditions that may impair priming and reduce aptitude.
+For example, recent research suggests weakened verbal priming as a result of drug abuse, a fact that may account for some of the known cognitive impairments that drug use can cause.

+Similarly, priming is thought to be the underlying basis of stereotyping, the automatic attribution of qualities to individuals based on group membership.
+Current research explores ways to undo the negative consequences of stereotyping by priming positive associations.

 Legend: